Rest area: Lay-bys

-The term lay-by is used in the United Kingdom and Ireland to describe a roadside parking or rest area for drivers.
-Equivalent terms in the United States are "turnout" or "pullout".
+The term lay-by is used in the UK and Ireland to describe a roadside parking or rest area for drivers.
+Equivalent terms in the United States are turnout or pullout.

-Lay-bys can vary in size from a simple parking bay alongside the carriageway sufficient for one or two cars only, to substantial areas that are separated from the carriageway by verges and can accommodate dozens of vehicles.
+Lay-bys can vary in size, from a simple parking bay alongside the carriageway (sufficient for one or two cars only) to substantial areas that are separated from the carriageway by verges, which can accommodate dozens of vehicles.

-Lay-bys can be found on the side of most rural UK roads except motorways that are not on sections of smart motorways (but for emergencies only) where the hard shoulder is missing.
+Lay-bys are to be found on the side of most rural UK roads, except motorways that are not on sections of smart motorways (but for emergencies only) where the hard shoulder is missing.
 They are marked by a rectangular blue sign bearing a white letter P, and there should also be advance warning of lay-bys to give drivers time to slow down safely.
-In practice, many local authorities neglect to maintain these signs to an adequate degree, and sometimes they are missing entirely.

-Lay-bys are generally beneficial to road safety, as they provide drivers a safe place to stop, whether they wish simply to rest, check directions, make a phone call (as it is illegal to use a mobile phone whilst driving in the United Kingdom except in an emergency – Highway Code Rule 149), stretch their legs, or get refreshments, or if their car has broken down.

-At some larger lay-bys mobile catering is provided by vendors operating from converted caravans, trailers, or coaches.
-These facilities generally offer much better value for money than roadside restaurants and therefore tend to be popular with truck drivers.

-Some lay-bys have parking restrictions to prevent lorries and other vehicles from using them as overnight parking to sleep, or as a long-term storage area for trailers, and some have been permanently closed off by councils because of problems caused by their occupation by Irish Travellers or other itinerants.